craftercms/docs/source/developers/extensions/resources/full-screen-plugin-example.rst

 Here we'll take a look at an example of creating a Full Screen Plugin for the plugin host page using the `Vanilla example <https://github.com/craftercms/authoring-ui-plugin-examples/tree/master/packages/example-vanilla>`__

-For more information on the plugin host, see :ref:`here <plugin-host-page>`
+For more information on the plugin host, see :ref:`here <plugin-host>`

 For this example, as outlined in the vanilla example referenced above, we will need a project created using the ``Website  Editorial Blueprint``.
 We'll name the project ``editorial-neue``.